 The amount pledged this year fell short of the US$1.9 billion donors provided for Yemen's humanitarian response plan in 2020, when US$3.4 billion was needed — and far less than the US$3 billion given in 2019, when US$4.2 billion was sought.

 The top donors this year were Saudi Arabia (US$430 million), Germany (US$245 million), United Arab Emirates (US$230 million), the United States (US$191 million), United Kingdom (US$123 million) and European Commission (US$116 million).
 The Saudis pledged US$70 million less than in 2020, while the U.S. gave US$35 million less than the year before.

-“The outcome of today’s high-level pledging event on Yemen is disappointing,” U.N.
-Secretary-General António Guterres said in a statement.
-“Millions of Yemeni children, women and men desperately need aid to live.
+"The outcome of today’s high-level pledging event on Yemen is disappointing," U.N.
+Secretary-General António Guterres said.
+"Millions of Yemeni children, women and men desperately need aid to live.
 Cutting aid is a death sentence.
 The best that can be said about today is that it represents a down payment.
-I thank those who did pledge generously, and I ask others to consider again what they can do to help stave off the worst famine the world has seen in decades.”
+I thank those who did pledge generously, and I ask others to consider again what they can do to help stave off the worst famine the world has seen in decades."

-Guterres said the “only path to peace” requires an immediate, nationwide ceasefire and set of confidence-building measures, then an inclusive, Yemeni-led political process hosted by the United Nations and supported by the international community.
+Guterres said the "only path to peace" is an immediate cease-fire and set of confidence-building measures, then an inclusive, Yemeni-led political process hosted by the United Nations and supported by the international community.